 Implementation on GPU.
 Although execution on CPU's using our optimizations is feasible, we further note that the bulk of execution time is spent on matrix operations.
 This suggests that execution on a GPU can lead to much better utilization of data-level parallelism, and further speed up execution.
-To evaluate this, we optimize the computation of the gain of the sensors using numba library [14] to execute it on a GPU.
-We utilize an nVidia GTX 1080 GPU having

-2560 cores with a processor clock of 1.733 GHz.
+To evaluate this, we optimize the computation of the gain of the sensors using numba library [19] to execute it on a GPU.
+While using numba library, we ensure that the computation requests from the GPU for all the sensor gains are batched into a single request, in order to reduce movement of data between the CPU and GPU memory.
+This optimizes the computation of the sensor gains.
+We utilize an nVidia GTX 2080Ti GPU having 4352 cores with a processor clock of 1.545 GHz.
 We then note the execution time for each of the three instances of both AGA-Basic and AGA-OPT.

 Figure 4(ii) shows the execution times on a GPU.
 We note that execution is much faster on a GPU than on a CPU.
-For example, AGA-OPT now runs in only 8s, 10s and 57s for 100, 1600 and 4096 hypotheses respectively.
-This shows that AGA can run very fast on a system with GPU, with a speedup of up to 155 times on the large instances.
+For example, AGA-OPT now runs in 123s, 130s and 133s for 100, 1600 and 4096 hypotheses respectively.
+This shows that AGA can run very fast on a system with GPU, with a speedup of up to 155 times on the large instances, compared to AGA-Basic.
+While this is still slower than the baseline techniques, it is still feasible to use it in realistic settings.